ptarmiganlabs/butler-cw/README.md

 ## Background

-A few years ago Qlik Sense Enterprise (the Windows Server version, which was the only one available at the time) moved to something called "[shared persistence](http://help.qlik.com/en-US/sense/3.2/Subsystems/Installation/Content/InstallationLicensing/Install-Shared.htm)".
+Many years ago Qlik Sense Enterprise (the Windows Server version, which was the only one available at the time) moved to something called "[shared persistence](http://help.qlik.com/en-US/sense/3.2/Subsystems/Installation/Content/InstallationLicensing/Install-Shared.htm)".
 It simply means that the Sense apps are stored on a central file server, rather than on each individual server in the Sense environment.
 Shared persistence is today the only supported storage model for Qlik Sense Enterprise on Windows (QSEoW).

 The upside of shared persistence is that there is a single version of each app - the one stored on the central file server.